Isaac Newton: University of Cambridge

 In April 1667, Newton returned to the University of Cambridge, and in October he was elected as a fellow of Trinity.
 Fellows were required to take holy orders and be ordained as Anglican priests, although this was not enforced in the Restoration years, and an assertion of conformity to the Church of England was sufficient.
 He made the commitment that "I will either set Theology as the object of my studies and will take holy orders when the time prescribed by these statutes [7 years] arrives, or I will resign from the college."
 Up until this point he had not thought much about religion and had twice signed his agreement to the Thirty-nine Articles, the basis of Church of England doctrine.
 By 1675 the issue could not be avoided, and his unconventional views stood in the way.

 His academic work impressed the Lucasian Professor Isaac Barrow, who was anxious to develop his own religious and administrative potential (he became master of Trinity College two years later); in 1669, Newton succeeded him, only one year after receiving his MA.
 Newton argued that this should exempt him from the ordination requirement, and King Charles II, whose permission was needed, accepted this argument; thus, a conflict between Newton's religious views and Anglican orthodoxy was averted.
 He was appointed at the age of 26.

-As accomplished as Newton was as a theoretician he was less effective as a teacher as his classes were almost always empty.
+As accomplished as Newton was as a theoretician, he was less effective as a teacher; his classes were almost always empty.
 Humphrey Newton, his sizar (assistant), noted that Newton would arrive on time and, if the room was empty, he would reduce his lecture time in half from 30 to 15 minutes, talk to the walls, then retreat to his experiments, thus fulfilling his contractual obligations.
 For his part Newton enjoyed neither teaching nor students.
-Over his career he was only assigned three students to tutor and none were noteworthy.
+Over his career he was only assigned three students to tutor.

 Newton was elected a Fellow of the Royal Society (FRS) in 1672.